 You can use /READ\BINARY with /FILE\FORMAT=SNIFFER to read output formatted automatically for display on version 2.0 Network General sniffers.
 This feature permits sites to analyze Network General analyzer, rather than only examining the TCPDUMP packets.
-(TCPVIEW also provides the ability to analyze packet traces.)

 /RPC